 Bonus Tip: Look at your daily habits and see where you’re really just wasting money.
 See how much that coffee is really costing you.

 It’s probably quite easy to pay a small extra amount into your home loan each month, and it really will make a big difference over the long term.
 The more you sacrifice now though the bigger the reward and it is really worth the effort to actively pay every last extra cent that you can towards your bond!
+In fact, have a look why I’m paying my home loan off early instead of investing.
 You don’t have to be a slave to the system for the next 15 – 20 years!
 Cut back on “luxuries” or things that you feel you “deserve” and focus on paying off your debt and you’ll soon reap the rewards of financial freedom!
 It’s not impossible!